 The Company capitalizes the fair value of intangible assets acquired in business combinations.
 Intangible assets are amortized on a straight-line basis over their estimated economic useful lives, generally the contract term.
 The Company performs valuations of assets acquired and liabilities assumed on each acquisition accounted for as a business combination and allocates the purchase price of each acquired business to its respective net tangible and intangible assets.
 Acquired intangible assets include trade names, non-compete agreements, customer relationships and contractual agreements.
-Intangible assets are subject to annual impairment tests and no impairments were recorded for the years presented.
+Intangible assets are subject to annual impairment tests.
+An impairment loss of \$3.8 million was recorded in September 2022 related to our Illinois and Kentucky acquisitions.
+Goodwill